South Africa confirms two more cases of H5N8 bird flu on poultry farms

 The H5N8 strain has been detected in several countries in Europe, Africa and Asia over the past two years, with its spread aided by wild bird migrations.
 Highly pathogenic among fowl, it poses little risk to human health.

-(Reporting by Tanisha Heiberg; Editing by Ed Stoddard and David Evans)
+Reporting by Tanisha Heiberg; Editing by Ed Stoddard and David Evans